Greetings from South Wales,

-Where there is a good fit between student and school, magic happens—in class, on the field, in the art studio, and in the dorm.
-To determine if the fit is right, we’ll need to see diagnostic testing, school transcripts, recommendations, and a personal interview, just as you’ll want to see our beautiful Western New York campus and the people who provide its spark.
-But we're getting ahead of ourselves.
+Finding the right school makes all the difference, and when there is a fit, magic happens in the classroom, on the field, in the art studio, and in the dorm.
+To determine if Gow is the answer, please give us a call.
+We hope you will come for an on-campus interview and tour our beautiful Western New York campus and meet the faculty, staff, and students who provide its spark.
+But wait, we're getting ahed of ourselves.
 First, let’s talk.

-“At my old school, teachers didn't get me or my learning style, for the first time, my teachers get me.
-The small class sizes, and teacher and student connections, make me feel comfortable to ask questions in class instead of hiding in the back of the room.”
+“At my old school, teachers didn't get me or my learning style.
+For the first time, at Gow, my teachers get me.
+The small class sizes and teacher and student connections, make me feel comfortable to ask questions in class instead of hiding in the back of the room.”

-“Dyslexia runs in my family, but I always got good grades and loved school so my parents never thought to get me tested.
-One day, school got really hard, and no matter how hard I tried, I couldn't earn the grades that I had just last year.
-I finally got tested and turned out I was dyslexic just like my brother Jude '19."
+“Dyslexia runs in my family, but I always got good grades and loved school, so my parents never thought to get me tested.
+One day, school got really hard and no matter how hard I tried, I couldn't earn the grades that I had just last year.
+I finally got tested and discovered I was dyslexic, just like my brother, Jude '19."